 - 1. Broadcasting of initial geometry.
 The root processor reads the initial geometry from the input file, and broadcasts the data to all of the processors in the parallel system. - 2.
 Trivial patch-to-processor assignment and initial linking.
 The initial linking operation consists of the computation of form factors for every possible interaction between the patches forming the initial geometry.
 Each processor is assigned an equal number of patches, and computes the form factors for the interactions of its own patches.
 It is possible that this phase be skipped if the user wishes to use form factors saved from a previous execution on the same scene. - 3.
 Re-assignment of patches to processors.
 In this phase, the root processor gathers the form factors computed in the previous phase.
-According to an initial distribution strategy specified by the user, it is determined by the root processor which patches are assigned to which processor.
-Then, the processors are informed of which patches they are assigned, and receive the appropriate set of form factors.

-- 4. Computations and refinements for an iteration.
+The root processor evenly divides initial patches according to their area sum.
+Then, the processors are informed of which patches they are assigned, and receive the appropriate set of form factors. - 4.
+Computations and refinements for an iteration.
 This phase is where hierarchical radiosity computation takes place.
 Each processor goes through its patches for evaluation of interactions.
 Evaluation of an interaction consists of the computation of the flux between two patches, and decision of whether to subdivide one of the patches or not.
 If refinement is to occur, then new interactions are created, and the form factors for those interactions are computed.
 This step takes the longest time to finish, and strong load imbalances occur at this step.
 To solve this problem, a new approach is proposed, which will be discussed in the next section. - 5.
 Sending back those proxies that were updated to their home processors.
 Those proxies whose radiosity values were changed at the current iteration are sent back to their homes.
 The local patches for the proxies are created with the new value at their home processor if they were previously non-existent, or their values are updated if they were already there.
 This step features a total exchange between all processors. - 6.
 Push-and-pull phase.
 At each node the push-and-pull phase is executed in order to bring the intensity values for local patches into a consistent state. - 7.
 Update of the proxy objects.
-This step is the inverse of step 5.
+This step is the inverse of Step 5.
 To bring the system into a completely consistent state before the start of the new iteration, proxy patches should be updated with the intensity values that were computed in the push-and-pull phase.
-Similar to step 5, the proxy patches for the local patches are created at their processors if necessary.

-8. Determine if there is a next iteration.
+Similar to Step 5, the proxy patches for the local patches are created at their processors if necessary. - 8.
+Determine if there is a next iteration.
 In this phase, all processors communicate to determine if there will be another iteration.
 If it is decided that the system has already converged, there will be no more iterations, and the algorithm stops.

 3.3.
-Evaluating Interactions
+Evaluating interactions

 This is the most time consuming part of the hierarchical radiosity.
-In this step, each interaction is evaluated, and computing the energy transfer between the patch pairs.
+In this step, each interaction is evaluated by computing the energy transfer between the patch pairs.
 Due to BF-refinement criteria, if the total exchanged energy exceeds a certain threshold, the patch with the bigger area is subdivided.
 In each subdivision, four new interactions are created, calculating the form-factors as necessary (Figure 2).